strongloop/strong-mq/README.md

 * `port` {String} Port to connect to (if supported by provider)
 * `...` As supported by the provider

-The connection object is an `EventEmitter`:

-* Event: 'error' {Error} Errors during connection open and close will be passed to the callback, but asynchronous errors are emitted.
-The specific reasons for the error will depend on the provider.

 Example of declaring amqp, using an options object:

     connection = clustemq.declare({